We may earn commission from affiliate links →

 Serbia has varying climates depending on where you decide to venture.
 So, if you are planning an epic country-wide adventure, you should be ready for different weather conditions depending on the direction in which you travel.

-The northern part of Serbia is known to have a continental climate, and that means winters that are cold, but not freezing and summers that can be very hot and humid.
+The northern part of Serbia is known to have a continental climate, which means winters that are cold but not freezing and summers that can be very hot and humid.
 Rain in this part of the country is spread evenly across the year.
 If you head to central Serbia, you can expect a moderate continental climate, slightly less extreme than what you will experience in the north.
 However, heading south, you will find winters that experience snowfall, often substantial, with freezing temperatures before the mercury soars during the summer, with very little rain at this time.

 What To Do In Serbia

 Now that you know where to stay in Serbia (Belgrade!), let’s check out some of the country’s most fantastic attractions.
 We have a whole post on the top 50 things to do in Serbia, but here are a few suggestions to get you started.

 Explore Nature At Palic

 Close to the town of Palic, you will find a dedicated and stunning nature park, which is home to a natural spa on the northern section of Palic Lake.
 You can spot wildlife until your heart’s content here, with countless species of birds to look for.